History of Evander Kane in Timeline

 October 18, 2021: Suspended by NHL

-On October 18, 2021, Evander Kane was suspended by the NHL for 21 games for violation of COVID-19 protocols.
+On October 18, 2021, Kane was suspended by the NHL for 21 games for violation of COVID-19 protocols.

-November 28, 2021: Placed on Waivers and Re-assigned to AHL
+November 28, 2021: Placed on Waivers

 January 8, 2022: Contract Termination

-January 27, 2022: Kane signs with the Edmonton Oilers
+January 27, 2022: Kane Signs with the Edmonton Oilers

-July 12, 2022: Kane signs contract extension with Oilers
+July 12, 2022: Kane Signs Contract Extension with Oilers

-January 20, 2025: Kane attends the inauguration of President Donald Trump
+January 20, 2025: Kane Attends Trump Inauguration

 On January 20, 2025, Evander Kane attended the second inauguration of President Donald Trump.